-Recommendation 1: NIH should catalogue, evaluate, and, as appropriate, coordinate efforts among current initiatives addressing public engagement, ethical, and technical issues in data science as applied in biomedical research.
+Recommendation 1: NIH should catalogue, evaluate, and, as appropriate, coordinate efforts among current initiatives addressing public engagement, ethical, and technological issues in data science.

 The Committee asserts that as NIH addresses this recommendation as well as those outlined by topic below, the agency should also embed methods to evaluate their implementation and impact on biomedical research.
 Where useful, the Committee has added context under recommendations to guide potential NIH actions.